 A: Full time WCM faculty can serve as PIs on all categories of protocols.

-Employees of New York Presbyterian Hospital/Weill Cornell Medicine (pharmacists, nurses, dieticians) can serve as PIs on protocols, except clinical trials that include an intervention with human subjects.
+Employees of New York Presbyterian Hospital/Weill Cornell Medicine (only pharmacists, nurses, dieticians) can serve as PIs on protocols, except clinical trials that include an intervention with human subjects.
+Medical residents cannot serve as PIs, but may serve as co-investigators.

 Q: Can students serve as investigators on protocols?